openproblems-bio/openproblems/openproblems/tasks/spatial_decomposition/README.md

 spatial data.
 We require that all datasets have an associated reference single cell data set, but methods are free to ignore this information.

+## Metrics

+### R2

+R2 pronounced as "R squared", also known as the "coefficient of determination".
+R2 reports the fraction of the true proportion values' (`adata.obsm["proportions_true"]`) variance that can be explained by the predicted proportion values (`adata.obsm["proportion_pred"]`).
+The **best score**, and upper bound, is 1.0.
+There is no fixed lower bound for the metric.
+The _uniform/non-weighted average_ across all cell types/states is used to summarize performance.
+See the [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) documentation for details on the implementation and the [wikipedia](https://en.wikipedia.org/wiki/Coefficient_of_determination) site for more general information regarding the metric.

 ## API